checkeverything.ch

 Most Common Damage Types in Switzerland

-1. Cracked screens — 67% of all repair requests
+1. Cracked screens — about two-thirds of all repair requests

-4. Charging port issues — 4% of repairs
+4. Charging-port issues — about 4% of repairs

 Screen Protection Tips